jpmorganchase/anu/docs/anu-tutorial/src/content/tutorial/2-Anu-Fundamentals/2-Using-Selections/1-Manipulating-Selections/content.md

 boxes.positionX( (d, n, i) => /* your function code */)
 ```

-Each box should now have its own unique position in our scene, and if you check the materials in our scene there are only three.
+Each box should now have its own unique position in our scene.